paullepoulpe/master-thesis/src/07_Tools.md

 We also provide a command line interface to query the dependencies between nodes of the IR.
 It provides utilities to resolve definitions from symbols, find dependencies for a particular symbol, and find arbitrary dependency chains between symbols.
 As this is still a prototype, there is some room for progress.
 The limited functionality the tool proved to be very useful nevertheless.

-[^4]: Named from Heisenberg's Uncertainty Principle in quantum physics, a heiseinbug is a bug that disappears or alters its behavior when one attempts to probe or isolate it.
+[^4]: Named from Heisenberg's Uncertainty Principle in quantum physics, a heisenbug is a bug that disappears or alters its behavior when one attempts to probe or isolate it.
 [^5]: Available at https://github.com/Stanford-PDM/lms-debugger
 [^6]: Available at http://scala-debugger.org/
 [^7]: Available at https://github.com/Stanford-PDM/lms-visualisation